damat-le/gym-simplegrid/README.md

 # Simple Gridworld Gymnasium Environment

-SimpleGrid is a super simple gridworld environment for [Gymnasium](https://gymnasium.farama.org/).
+SimpleGrid is a super simple grid environment for [Gymnasium](https://gymnasium.farama.org/).
 It is easy to use and customise and it is intended to offer an environment for quickly testing and prototyping different RL algorithms.

 It is also efficient, lightweight and has few dependencies (gymnasium, numpy, matplotlib).